 Another top tip?
 When creating your menu, it’s a good idea to include as many make-ahead dishes as possible.
 For example, my go-to dinner party dessert is chocolate mousse topped with raspberries and a Trader Joe’s cocoa baton wafer cookie because you can easily prepare it the night before and refrigerate.

-For Summer Salads, we made space in our little apartment by borrowing a long folding table and covering it with a pretty tablecloth.
+For our Summer Salads party, we made space in our little apartment by borrowing a long folding table and covering it with a pretty tablecloth.
 We pushed our couch and small dining table to the sides of the room.
-We gathered whatever stools, benches, and chairs we could find to accommodate our guests at the table—even asking to borrow two patio chairs from our neighbors downstairs.
+We gathered whatever stools, benches, and chairs we could find to accommodate our guests at the table — even asking to borrow two patio chairs from our neighbors downstairs.

 If you face the same struggle for space in your dining area, remember that there’s no need for everything to be perfect.
 Call to mind your intentions behind hosting the event; the point is to create a space that is celebratory and fun, not to shoot the next cover of Architectural Digest.
 If there aren’t any spare folding tables to be found, consider using a picnic bench in a local park.
 Or you could even use your coffee table as a low dinner table and seat your guests on cushions.